onihilist/WebAPI/README.md

 # Run the project
 If it's the first time :

+    - $ make setup-env
     - $ make up

+If you want to restart to apply Golang changes :

+    - $ make restartapp

-If you want to restart to apply golang changes :
+If you want to restart to apply MariaDB changes :

     - $ make restart